El Servicio Nacional de Migraciones en este momento está realizando una PRUEBA TÉCNICA de su sitio web.

 Where can I apply for a Residencia Temporal permit?

-The application for a Residencia Temporal permit must be made online from abroad, except in the following cases:
+The application for a Residencia Temporal permit must be made in the SERMIG’s Portal de Trámites Digitales.

-The Residencia Temporal permit is issued for a maximum period of two years, except for the case of the subcategory of trabajadores de temporada (seasonal workers), which may be valid for up to five years, and within each calendar year the total stay of the person must not exceed 6 months.
+The Residencia Temporal permit is issued for a maximum period of two years, except for the seasonal workers (trabajadores de temporada), which may be valid for up to five years, and within each calendar year the total stay of the person must not exceed 6 months.

 After receiving the notification of being granted the Residencia Temporal permit in your email, the entry into force of the residence depends on: